 Oral health doesn’t just involve your teeth.
 We evaluate all areas of your mouth, including your jaw and the joint where the jaw opens and closes.
 Known as the temporomandibular joint (TMJ), this area of the jaw can sometimes be the source of pain and discomfort.

 Many sufferers of TMJ disorder experience a “popping” or “clicking” sound when chewing or talking, however, this symptom is not exclusive of TMJ/TMD.
 Your jaw may be functioning properly, despite hearing noises during movement.
-The best way to know if your jaw is healthy is to get a complete evaluation by Dr. James Shook.
+The best way to know if your jaw is healthy is to get a complete evaluation by Dr. Jason Shook.

 Our exam assesses the joint tissue where the jaw hinges.
 Swelling or deterioration can be signs of a problem.
 Damage to this tissue can leave the bones without cushioning.
 Most patients with TMJ discomfort can find temporary relief with cold compresses and over-the-counter pain medicine.